Other Disney World Discounts and Deals

 Special Occasions

 Don’t be shy about mentioning special occasions — honeymoon, birthday, anniversary — to the reservations agent, front desk, waiters and other Cast Members.
 There is no guarantee that you’ll get a special treat, but it does happen.
-When we stayed at the Wilderness Lodge on our honeymoon, we received a bottle of champagne in our room after we mentioned the occasion to the desk clerk.
-We have also been given free dessert at Disney World restaurants on at least four occasions, after mentioning a birthday or anniversary.
+When MouseSavers.com founder Mary Waring stayed at the Wilderness Lodge on her honeymoon, they received a bottle of champagne in their room after they mentioned the occasion to the desk clerk.
+They have also been given free dessert at Disney World restaurants on at least four occasions, after mentioning a birthday or anniversary.

 Jump to: